liamromanis101/JWT-Decode/README.md

 	•	scope (Scope): Defines the permissions or access level granted by the token.
 This is usually a space-separated list of strings.
 	•	role (Role): Lists the roles assigned to the token bearer.
 This could define what actions the bearer can perform.

+# JWT-Recode
+Creates a new JWT token from an existing one.

+## Usage

+python3 jwt-recode.py <your_jwt_token>
+or
+python3 jwt-recode.py <your_jwt_token> --secret <your_secret_key>

+## Requirements
+Python3
+pip install argparse sys PyJWT datetime

+## Description
+This script will create a new JWT token from an existing one and change or add in values for iss, sub, aud, scope and role.

+For example, you may want to change the role to allow access to other services or change the role to 'admin'.